jyan16/D3M-Website/README.md

 Our project needs python3, pip3 and npm.

 1. `cd` to project root directory
+1. run `node_modules/.bin/webpack --config webpack.local.config.js` to generate react bundle files.
+They should now be stored in backendApp/static/bundles/local.
-2. `npm install` to install all packages
+1. `npm install` to install all packages
-3. `pip3 install -r req.txt` to install all python package
+1. `pip3 install -r req.txt` to install all python package
-4. `node dev_server.js` to start webpack dev server.
+1. `node dev_server.js` to start webpack dev server.
 Note that this is import to make react run correctly
-5. `python3 manage.py runserver` to start Django
+1. `python3 manage.py runserver` to start Django

 ## Views
 There are three views in the system: